 Frequently asked questions

-East Perth Common Ground will deliver permanent, supportive housing for the duration of need for adults who are experiencing ongoing homelessness, rough sleeping and/or are earning a low income.
+East Perth Common Ground delivers permanent, supportive housing for the duration of need for adults who are experiencing ongoing homelessness, rough sleeping and/or are earning a low income.

-Workshops and interviews were undertaken with people experiencing homelessness, community housing and services organisations, ACCOs and other representatives from other Common Ground sites operating across the country.
+Workshops and interviews were undertaken with people experiencing homelessness, community housing and services organisations, Aboriginal Community Controlled Organisations and other representatives from other Common Ground sites operating across the country.

 Why was this location chosen?

-The site on the corner of Hill and Wellington streets was chosen based on evidence from other successful Common Ground projects across Australia, which indicates that suitable sites should be in proximity to public transport, local amenities and a range of public services including primary health care.
-This is to assist tenants with ease of access to a range of services available to them, in addition to services delivered on site.
+The site on the corner of Hill and Wellington streets was chosen based on evidence from other successful Common Ground projects across Australia, which indicates that suitable sites should be close to public transport, local amenities and a range of public services including primary health care.
+This is to help tenants access a range of services available to them, in addition to services delivered on site.

 Will it be safe for tenants and the local community?

 Evidence suggests that serious incidents at Common Grounds across Australia are rare.
-If this was to occur, staff will be trained in how to manage serious incident scenarios and emergency services will be called to attend.
+Staff are trained in how to manage serious incident scenarios and emergency services will be called to attend in such cases.

 What are the benefits for tenants?